sd17fall/softdes.web/notes/iteration-and-design.md

 Generality and abstraction aren't all sunshine and roses. ("Engineering is the navigation of trade-offs.")

 1. The relation between the *lines of code* and the *output* is more abstract.
 Which line in the original program (at the top of this page, without the `for` statement) was responsible for printing just the second character of the string?
-Which line in the final code program this?
+Which line in the final code program is?

 2. It's more difficult to make exceptions.
 Consider the following specification.
 How would you change the original program to do this?
 How would you change the final program?